Anolis nelsoni

-Anolis nelsoni, the Swan Islands anole or Nelson's anole, is a species of lizard in the family Dactyloidae.
-The species is found on the Swan Islands in Honduras.
+Anolis nelsoni, also known commonly as Nelson's anole and the Swan Islands anole, is a species of lizard in the family Dactyloidae.
+The species is endemic to the Swan Islands of Honduras.

+Etymology

+The specific name, nelsoni, is in honor of American ornithologist Edward William Nelson.

+Habitat

+The preferred natural habitat of Anolis nelsoni is forest, at elevations from sea level to 10 m.

+Abundance

-On a videography expedition carried out in May 2022 by Biologists Daniel Germer, Estefanía Cálix and the Physician Alfonso Auerbach, Anolis nelsoni was found to be an abundant species on Great Swan island.
-About one Anolis nelsoni was seen on every other tree and occasionally inside the infrastructure.
+On a videography expedition carried out in May 2022 by biologists Daniel Germer, Estefanía Cálix and the physician Alfonso Auerbach, Anolis nelsoni was found to be an abundant species on Great Swan island.
+About one A. nelsoni was seen on every other tree and occasionally inside the infrastructure.

+Diet

+Anolis nelsoni preys predominately upon ants, but also upon other insects, spiders, gastropods, and smaller individuals of its own species, and it also eats some plant matter.